Utilities companies should help to keep you safe, warm, and independent in your home.

 What is the Priority Services Register?

 The Priority Services Register (PSR) helps utility companies look after domestic customers who have additional communication, access or safety needs.
-It helps them tailor their services to support households who may need extra help, and is free to join.
+It helps them tailor their services to support households who may need extra help – and it is free to join.

 Rest assured your data will be safe.
 Privacy laws will always be followed and your PSR information will never be used for general marketing.
 You will be asked to provide your agreement (or explicit consent) to allow your data to be kept and shared across utility companies, allowing the provision of these safeguarding services.